-The principles set out in the GDPR must be adhered to when processing personal data:
+The principles set out in the UK GDPR must be adhered to when processing personal data:

 - 1. Personal data must be processed lawfully, fairly and in a transparent manner (lawfulness, fairness and transparency) - 2.
-Personal data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes (purpose limitation)
+Personal data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes (purpose limitation) - 3.
+Personal data shall be adequate, relevant and limited to what is necessary in relation to the purpose(s) for which they are processed (data minimisation)